 Our people are the core of Starfire.
 It is their spirit, drive, dedication and passion that create the world-class environment you have come to expect.

 Ben is in charge of, well, everything.
 From IT to construction management to dispute resolution, Ben is our go-to guy.
 We really should call him the Starfire Fireman, because he spends most of his day putting them out (metaphorically of course, though if a real fire broke out, he’d probably be there with a hose).
-When he is not busy keeping Starfire running smoothly, Ben enjoys kicking back with a cold adult beverage and a few games of darts.
+In addition to keeping Starfire running smoothly, Ben dedicates a great deal of time to the local community, serving on the LTAC board, Seattle Southside Regional Tourism Authority Advisory Committee, and the Tukwila Branding Advisory Committee.
+The rest of Ben’s time is spent enjoying the company of his wife Sarah, and son Cooper.
 If you see him around, say hi—and then laugh at his funny Kiwi accent.

 Micah was born to work in soccer operations–especially in Seattle.
 Having grown up in Pennsylvania and attaining a Finance degree in Virginia, anyone could have guessed that he’d be working at Starfire.
 When he’s not sarcastically making fun of himself, you can normally find Micah charging around our outdoor fields, and making sure that our leagues, tournaments, and everything else are running smoothly.
 Outside of his work at Starfire, Micah enjoys playing soccer…at Starfire.
 He manages to escape from the campus sometimes, and when he does he likes to cook, play with his dog, and compete in triathlons or running events.